bvdsanden/SecurityPrivacyReferenceArchitecture/05-introduction.rst

    (or euro) campaigns before security aspects were taken more seriously into account.
 And yet security is still difficult due the fact that doing it right gives no direct business value.
 Doing it wrong always means a true disaster for your business.
-And he same goes for privacy.
+And the same goes for privacy.
 -  Security and privacy are interrelated.
 Without security there is no privacy!
 Never.